Isolated Russians scramble for hard currency, fear worse is yet to come

-Western sanctions over Russia’s invasion of Ukraine threaten to decimate the Russian economy and have already sent the ruble plunging to record lows this week before a partial recovery.
+Western sanctions over Russia’s invasion of Ukraine threaten to decimate the economy, and have already sent the ruble plunging to record lows this week before a partial recovery.

 Wearing a light blue winter coat, Olga has spent the last two days searching for an ATM where she might be able to withdraw some of her savings in foreign currency.